Abhishek290396/Inventory-Management-App/README.md

 ## Feedback and Support

-For any feedback, issues, or support inquiries, please contact our team at [jadonabhisheksingh0@gmail.com](mailto:jadonabhisheksingh0@gmail.com).
+For any feedback, issues, or support inquiries, please contact  [jadonabhisheksingh0@gmail.com](mailto:jadonabhisheksingh0@gmail.com).

 ## License